funnyzak/mysql-backup-docker/README.md

 This image is based on Alpine Linux image, which is only a 28MB image.

-Installed packages: dcron bash git zip unzip bzip2 gzip tar wget rsync ca-certificates curl mysql-client
+Installed packages: dcron ca-certificates bash curl wget rsync git zip unzip gzip bzip2 tar tzdata mysql-client

 Download size of this image is: